 Over the course of seven months, Gov. Evers hosted 10 listening sessions attended by thousands of Wisconsinites from every corner of the state both prior to introducing the 2021-23 biennial budget and following its introduction in February.
 Late last Friday, Republicans on the Legislature's Joint Finance Committee indicated they plan to gut the 2021-23 biennial budget, eliminating more than 380 provisions from the governor's budget, including several items supported by an overwhelming majority of Wisconsinites.

 Among the items removed from the governor's budget includes provisions to expand BadgerCare, legalize marijuana, raise the minimum wage, ensure a nonpartisan approach to redistricting, address and mitigate the climate crisis, bolster equity and inclusion in state government, modernize the unemployment insurance system, establish automatic voter registration and make voting easier, allow undocumented Wisconsinites to get driver's licenses, reform the juvenile justice system and adult criminal justice system, create an extreme risk protection order process, protect consumers and reduce prescription drug prices, establish statewide PFAS standards and ensuring clean drinking water for Wisconsinites, close the dark store loophole, and support working families.

-A full list of the more than 380 items removed from Gov. Evers' budget is available at this link: STATE OF WISCONSIN (govdelivery.com)
+A full list of the more than 380 items removed from Gov. Evers' budget is available here: STATE OF WISCONSIN (govdelivery.com).